 Mr. Fountain graduated with a B.A. in International Relations from Stanford University, Minor in German Studies in 2001.
 He holds Series 7, Series 63, Series 66 and Series 79 FINRA registrations.
 Outside of Broadmark, Mr. Fountain was a co-founder of WINGS: The Washington Medical Technology Angel Network, and formerly served as a Director.
 In addition to his role at WINGS, he has served on the Executive Committee for the WBBA's annual life science conference for several years.
-In 2016, he became a Community Member and joined the Development Committee of the Seattle Opera.
+He joined the Board of Directors of the Seattle Opera in 2017 and currently serves on multiple committees.
 He is active in his church and resides north of Seattle with his wife, Emily, and their two children, Samuel and Stella.
 He enjoys riding his bike, cooking, brewing, fantasy baseball, and beekeeping.

 Jeffrey B. Pyatt, President, Pyatt Broadmark Management